Servebolt/servebolt-optimizer/Readme.txt

 NGINX Full Page Caching
 This plugin rewrites HTTP headers of HTML to allow Nginx and the browser to cache HTML.
 Full Page Caching may introduce all sorts of problems for end users, so installation and testing should be performed by a professional.

+This project is maintained on Github: https://github.com/Servebolt/servebolt-optimizer

+Note: Some features are only enabled for hosts on Servebolt.com

 == Installation ==
 1. Upload `servebolt-optimizer` to the `/wp-content/plugins/` directory